-The MMIS Replacement Project, chartered by the Division, is to implement a new core MMIS, pharmacy point of sale, and data warehouse and decision support system that will modernize existing system functions and significantly enhance the goals of the MMIS, ensuring that eligible individuals receive the health care benefits that are medically necessary and that providers are reimbursed promptly and efficiently.
+The Medicaid Management Information System (MMIS) Replacement Project, chartered by the Division, is to implement a new core MMIS, pharmacy point of sale, data warehouse, and decision support system that will modernize existing system functions and significantly enhance the goals of the MMIS, ensuring that eligible individuals receive the health care benefits that are medically necessary and that providers are reimbursed promptly and efficiently.

-The data warehouse and Fraud and Abuse Detection sub-system for Program Integrity were moved into production in February of 2015 under a contract with Optum Government Solutions.
+The data warehouse and Fraud and Abuse Detection sub-system for Program Integrity went into production in February of 2015 under a contract with Optum Government Solutions.

-The Pharmacy system under Magellan Health moved in to production in March of 2015.
-The system has paid 2,273,065 claims since it went live totaling approximately \$180 million.
+The Pharmacy system under Magellan Health went into production in March of 2015.
+The system has paid more than 7.5 million claims since it went live, totaling over \$600 million.

 The new Core MMIS design, development, and implementation contract went into effect in December of 2014 with Hewlett Packard Enterprise.
-The project is expected to be completed in May of 2017.
+The system is targeted to go into production in May of 2017.